amyduguid2/Maths_and_Stats/Maths_Coursework.md

 ## Question 9 - Interpretation

+Explain the results from the differential expression analysis.
+What do you observe from the p-values and the effect sizes?
+What is the effect of including the tissue type as a covariate?
+What is the effect of the library size on the analysis?
+You don’t need to perform any further analysis.

 - From the differential expression analysis using DESEQ, there is a large number of differentially expressed genes between the two tissue types when using the full model (tissue type and patient ID as